husarion/robot-configs/robots/panther/humble/husarion_ugv_manager/README.md

 ## How to start

-To initialize the configuration, run:
+To initialize the configuration, run (you will be asked for password, default: husarion):

 ```bash
 just init_config